toolkit-for-ynab/toolkit-for-ynab/README.md

 Rather than ask the YNAB team to implement these features, let's just do it ourselves!

-You can do two things at the moment with this:
+You can do 3 things at the moment with this:

+- Colour Blind Mode - Changes colours of some of the numbers to make the interface easier on people with certain visual disabilities.
-- Make the calculator work like YNAB4, e.g. this:
+- Make the calculator work like YNAB4.
+When you press + or - (etc) the calculator moves to the end of the line so your number isn't lost.

-- Make the Age of Money calculation hide itself.
+- Hide the Age of Money calculation.

 Both of these are configurable with options in the extension options page.